 “The Humane Rescue Alliance is committed to eradicating the sadistic sport of dogfighting in the District and will root out any individual who participates in this cruel activity,” said Chris Schindler, HRA’s Vice President of Field Services.
 “I am proud of our dedicated team of officers who thoroughly investigated this case which resulted in rescuing 12 dogs from harm’s way.”

 After finishing the execution of the search warrant, all 12 dogs were immediately transported to an undisclosed location for veterinary care.
-The caiman was transported to HRA’s New York Avenue facility Wednesday for assessment and continued care.
+The alligator was transported to HRA’s New York Avenue facility Wednesday for assessment and continued care.

 The case remains under investigation by HRA’s Humane Law Enforcement division.
 To report suspected animal abuse or neglect please call 202-723-5730.

 We'll send fresh, amazing content straight to your inbox so you can keep a pulse on your animal community.